ZiangTian/ZiangTian.github.io/_pages/about.md

  I'm an undergraduate student in the School of Computer Science at Wuhan University, China, expecting to graduate in 2025.

- I like to explore the internals and dynamics of computer systems, and my current research interest revolves around building secure memory systems.
-I'm currently doing research on AES-based counter-mode encryption (AES-CTR) and side channel attacks.
-But for the long term, I'm more fascinated by how the operating system and architecture can be co-designed for defenses or attacks.
+ I like to explore the internals and dynamics of computer systems, and my past research experience dealt with building secure memory systems.
+In the past year, I have been working on two research projects focused on AES-based counter-mode encryption (AES-CTR), a scheme underlying popular trusted execution environments (TEEs).
+My work centered on optimizing memory controller operations and repurposing cacheline bits, reducing the overhead of metadata access and improving the overall efficiency of security metadata management.

+ I am broadly interested in a wide range of research topics at the intersection of computer architecture and security / cryptography.
+Some topics that interest me are: side-channel attacks (including physical signals, the operating systems and architecture/hardware) and defenses incorporating microarchitecture and OS designs; security issues in edge devices or the cloud.
+I am also open to exploring other topics that are worthy and challenging.
 For projects that I did and contributed to, please see my CV [here](https://ziangtian.github.io/assets/pdf/ziangtian_cv.pdf).

  I'm eagerly looking for PhD advisors!
-Please do not hesitate to contact me via [my email](mailto:ziangtian@whu.edu.cn?subject=PhD)!
+Please do not hesitate to contact me via [my email](mailto:ziangtian320@gmail.com?subject=PhD)!

+> <small>*If you have trouble pronouncing my name, you can also address me by "Zain", which phonetically resembles "Ziang"* 😄.</small>

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.